I can’t resist. SoftBank’s Earning Results were published on Wednesday.

 What really got me this week was the innovation, or potential for innovation, across some of the bigger names out there.
 In a world where $3.2 trillion was spent on innovation last year, corporate innovation still struggles to differentiate and add real value.

-This week, whilst much of the press was focussed on Google’s $2.1bn acquisition of Fitbit, John Hancock announced “the first of its kind life insurance designed specifically for Americans living with diabetes” in collaboration with Verily and digital healthcare company Onduo.
+This week, whilst much of the press was focussed on Google’s $2.1bn acquisition of Fitbit, John Hancock announced “the first of its kind Google’s health insurance designed specifically for Americans living with diabetes” in collaboration with Verily and digital healthcare company Onduo.

 Oh and if you don’t know who Verily are, it’s an Alphabet company.
 Alphabet being the parent company of Google.